CBSR-Biobank/bbweb/documentation/Development.md

 * The Akka logging configuration for the web application is in [conf/application.conf] (../conf/application.conf).
 It is in [conf/reference.conf] (../conf/reference.conf) for the testing environment.

-## H2 in Memory Database

-Use the `h2-browser` sbt command to create and connect to the H2 database prior to starting the web application.

-Use `run -Dbbweb.query.db.load=true` sbt command to reload an empty query database.

-Use `run -Dbbweb.query.db.load=false` sbt command to use an already loaded query database.

-Use `run -DapplyEvolutions.default=true` sbt command to automatically apply database evolutions.

 ## Scalatest